marcodev05/marcodev05/README.md

 - 👋 Hi, I’m Marco
-- 👀 Welcome to the Java and JavaScript Developer Repository!
+- 👀 Welcome to the Java/Angular Developer Repository!

 <!---